JAlcocerT/JAlcocerT/content/blog/tinker-android-Pixel8Pro.md

 Make sure to have **proper backup codes stored** to enter your critical applications: gmail/microsoft/2fas/....
 {{< /callout >}}

-> You could also make sure to be login on those services at your tablet, if you have one.
+> You could also make sure to be logged in on those services at your tablet, if you have one

 ---